DiscordLuau/discord-luau/packages/classes/README.md

 ## DiscordLuau - Classes

-cordLuau - Classes provide a collection of classes designed to interact with the Discord API.
+DiscordLuau - Classes provide a collection of classes designed to interact with the Discord API.
 For example, if you want to interact with a Discord message, the Discord Message Class offers all the methods and properties needed to seamlessly work with a Discord message.

 ### Installation